cncf/wg-serverless/workflow/spec/examples.md

 state contains an action which calls a serverless function which actually solves the expression and returns its result.

-Results of all mathe expressions are accumulated into the data output of the ForEach state which become the final result of the workflow execution.
+Results of all math expressions are accumulated into the data output of the ForEach state which become the final result of the workflow execution.

 #### Workflow Definition